 While any debt is tough, lower amounts are easier to manage.
 That said, you’ll want to prevent your debt from growing.
 Hardly anyone starts out owing hundreds of thousands of dollars.
 Most unmanageable debts build over time, made up of little emergencies or unexpected bills.
-Given the amount of your debt, talk with your family or friends about borrowing the money.
+Given the amount of your debt, you may be able to talk with your family or friends about borrowing the money.

-Carefully decide on the parameters of your loan: how much you’ll borrow, how long you’ll need to repay that amount, and whether you’ll include interest.
+Carefully decide on the parameters of your loan.
+How much you’ll borrow, how long you’ll need to repay that amount and whether you’ll include interest are all important things to consider.
 You may be surprised at how willing your loved ones will be to support you in eliminating your debt.

-The Internet has opened up new ways to make a little extra cash (We’re not just talking eBay).
-Upwork, Taskrabbit and Fiverr are sites that match your skills or services to people needing help.
-Projects vary from writing and proofreading to even picking up a family’s groceries.
-And while it’s not an easy decision, you may have books, toys, gym equipment or other items you no longer need that you could sell online.
+The Internet has opened up new ways to make a little extra cash — and we’re not just talking about eBay.
+Upwork, Taskrabbit and Fiverr are sites that match your skills or services to people who need help.
+Projects vary from writing and proofreading to picking up a family’s groceries.
+While it’s not an easy decision, you may have books, toys, gym equipment or other items you no longer need that you could sell online.

-If you’re confident that you can pay off the amount in two to three months, think about taking out a payday loan, small loan or cash advance loan.
+A payday loan, small loan or cash advance loan may be a viable option when you can pay off the amount in one or two months.
 These are typically short-term unsecured loans that allow you to access the money you need quickly and easily.
-You must have payroll and employment records to apply, and interest rates are determined by the state in which you live — some as high as 40%!
+You must have payroll and employment records to apply, and interest rates are determined by the state in which you live — some as high as 400%!

 Simple ways to further save money could be right under your nose.
-Review your monthly expenses — electricity, cable, cellphone, and Internet bills — and then call each of your providers to ask about offers you be eligible for.
+Review your monthly expenses — electricity, cable, cellphone and Internet bills — and then call each of your providers to ask about offers you may be eligible for.
 Merely mentioning that you’re interested in switching to a competitor can result in savings.
 While there’s only so much you can do about groceries, consider joining a wholesale club like Costco or Sam’s Club.
-You’ll pay a $45 to $55 membership fee upfront, but if you have a large family or even the extra room, you could save on food, household supplies and seasonal items.
+You’ll pay a $45 to $60 membership fee upfront, but if you have a large family or even the extra room, you could save on food, household supplies and seasonal items.

 Can I get a loan if I’m receiving social assistance?

 This amount of debt takes a little longer to clear, but it’s still worth making a game plan.
-If you don’t keep track of how much you owe, high interest rates could push your debt even higher.
+Not keeping track of how much you owe can cause high interest rates to push your debt even higher.
 When the money you owe is split between many companies, it’s easy to become overwhelmed.
 Consider merging your medium-sized debts into one manageable chunk with lower monthly payments.
 This means you owe money to just one lender — and no more figuring out who to pay first.

 Balance transfer credit cards give you the opportunity to pay your debts off quickly, provided you do so in the introductory period.
-Many cards offer between 6 and 21 months of no interest as an incentive to clear your debt, but beware: You could be hit with very high fees later on.
+Many cards offer between 6 and 21 months of no interest as an incentive to clear your debt.
+You could be hit with high APRs later on, so be careful about how you approach these as a solution.
 Paying no interest will save you a lot of money, but be certain that you can pay off the balance within the time limit.

 For this level of debt, you could still qualify for a balance transfer credit card.
-If you don’t qualify or the offer is not appealing to you, consider a debt consolidation loan.
-Like a balance transfer credit card, a debt consolidation loan means merging all your debts into a more manageable monthly lump sum, payable to one lender only.
+But you’re not limited to just credit card transfers.
+You can also consider a debt consolidation loan.
+Similar to a balance transfer credit card, a debt consolidation loan merges all your debts into a more manageable monthly lump sum that’s only payable to one lender.

-However, a bigger loan means a bigger risk to the lender, and you’ll need to “secure” the loan by putting down collateral.
-With a secured loan, you agree that the lender can take your collateral — typically your house or car — if you fail to repay the loan.
-This is a situation you do not want to be in, so consider your options carefully.
-Read the details of your loan terms: You may not get a lower interest rate than you were paying before, and there may be penalties for early repayment.
+A bigger loan means a bigger risk to the lender, and you’ll need to “secure” the loan by putting down collateral.
+With a secured loan, you agree that the lender can take your collateral — typically your house or car — upon failure to repay the loan.
+This is a situation you don’t want to be in, so consider your options and read the details of your loan terms carefully.
+You may not get a lower interest rate than you were paying before, and there may be penalties for early repayment.
 Compare consolidation loans to find one that’s best for you.

 Another option is a debt management company.
-Though it’s similar to debt consolidation, there’s a crucial difference: with debt management, you authorize a third party to pay your debts on your behalf.
-These companies — often for a fee — offer to work out lower payments and interest with your creditors and “manage” your debt by distributing a monthly payment from you among those you owe money to.
+Debt consolidation and debt management are similar, but there’s a crucial difference: With debt management, you authorize a third party to pay your debts on your behalf.
+These companies — often for a fee — offer to negotiate lower payments and interest with your creditors and “manage” your debt by distributing a monthly payment from you among those you owe money to.

 If you bought your house for $160,000 and it’s now worth $250,000, you have $90,000 in equity.
-You might be able to secure a loan from roughly $54,000 to $72,000 — money to apply toward your debt.
-Of course, if you’re unable to repay the HELOC, your home will be at risk.
-This type of loan also comes with appraisal, administration and legal fees, among other costs, so compare your options before applying.
+You might be able to secure a loan for roughly $54,000 to $72,000 — which is money you can apply toward your debt.
+Of course, being unable to repay the HELOC will put your home at risk.
+This type of loan also comes with appraisal, administration and legal fees among other costs, so compare your options before applying.